What is a public warehouse? Choosing Private vs Public Warehousing

 Disadvantages of Public Warehousing

 While the advantages of public warehousing are substantial, there are also some disadvantages to be aware of.
 It’s important to fully consider these disadvantages so you are not caught by surprise.
-This can happen when future circumstances limit your warehousing provider’s capability of serving you in the same capacity.
+This can happen when future circumstances limit your public warehousing provider’s capability of serving you in the same capacity.

 Long Term Cashflow